KonstantinaTsili/Ensemble-Learning/Part_1_Airbnb/README.md

 To run the code, follow these steps:

 1. Clone the repository.
-2. Install the required packages in the
+2. Install the required packages in the pynotebook

+import pandas as pd\
+import numpy as np\
+import matplotlib.pyplot as plt\
+import seaborn as sns\
+from sklearn.linear_model import LogisticRegression\
+from sklearn.linear_model import LinearRegression\
+from sklearn.model_selection import cross_val_score, train_test_split, GridSearchCV\
+from sklearn.metrics import classification_report \
+from sklearn.metrics import confusion_matrix\
+from sklearn.tree import DecisionTreeRegressor\
+from sklearn.metrics import r2_score\
+from sklearn.preprocessing import MaxAbsScaler\
+from sklearn.metrics import mean_squared_error\
+from sklearn.ensemble import ExtraTreesClassifier\
+from sklearn.preprocessing import StandardScaler\
+from sklearn.preprocessing import LabelEncoder

-3. Run the Jupyter notebook ensemble_learning_airbnb.ipynb to train the model and make predictions.
+4. Run the Jupyter notebook ensemble_learning_airbnb.ipynb to train the model and make predictions.

 ## Datasets used